redhat-adsa/HowWeEnable/workshops/how_we_enable/03-Strategy.md

 ## Security

 Security can be made easier for developers when you solidify a standard for them to use and implement into their CI/CD pipelines.
 This includes but is not limited to the implementation of static code analysis as well as running code analysis tools.
-It is also a best practice to use a trusted source for libraries that is regularly scanned (ie not pulling libraries directly from the internet pypi, npm etc).
+It is also a best practice to use a trusted source for libraries that is regularly scanned (ie not pulling libraries directly from the internet, [pypi](pypi.org), [npm](npmjs.com), [nuget](https://www.nuget.org/) etc).
-.

 ## Source Code Management Strategy